South Africa Outreach

 In 2008, Brentwood United Methodist Church partnered with Howick Methodist Church to expand Thembelihle Preschool into a primary school.
 Today, Thembelihle and Angels' Care Centre serve the children in Shiyabazali and Mpophomeni through education and crisis intervention.

-In 2021, Brentwood United Methodist Church will connect sponsors with 415 students and 30 teachers across 3 partner schools.
+In 2023, we are connecting sponsors with 455 students and 30 teachers across 3 partner schools.

 Why Should I Sponsor?